US Tariffs, Trade Wars, and Sanctions: Trends and Developments to Watch Out For

 John Peterson has practiced international trade and Customs law since 1977, and has enjoyed every minute of it.
 His practice …

-Jonathan's practice focuses on government investigations and regulatory matters, including US economic sanctions and export control issues, Exon-Florio foreign investment filing issues, and securities and antitrust litigation.
-Jonathan also has substantial experience in the field of complex commercial litigation, with a focus on transnational business disputes as well as project finance and infrastructure-related litigation.
+Jonathan's practice focuses on government investigations and regulatory matters, including US economic sanctions and export control issues, CFIUS issues, and antitrust clearances and litigation.
+Jonathan also has substantial experience in the field of complex commercial litigation.

-Jonathan's practice focuses on government investigations and regulatory matters, including US economic sanctions and export control issues, Exon-Florio foreign investment …
+Jonathan's practice focuses on government investigations and regulatory matters, including US economic sanctions and export control issues, CFIUS issues, and …

 Print and review course materials